digital-land/digital-land/content/project/local-plans/alpha/_index.md

 We recommend a private beta to test those elements of the project that are critical to the success of a national roll-out by working with users on a real version of the service.
 The beta should:

-* be tested in some real local geographies using groups of LPAs with shared objectives but different plans, policies, skills, resources and digital capacity
+* be tested in some real local geographies using groups of local planning authorities with shared objectives but different plans, policies, skills, resources and digital capacity
-* answer important questions about categories, resources, managing GIS data and the amount of time required from LPAs
+* answer important questions about categories, resources, managing GIS data and the amount of time required from local planning authorities
 * involve a wider group of stakeholders including infrastructure providers, proptech companies and councillors
-* create answers to the question “what’s in it for me?” asked by LPAs and test the hypothesis that the extra work of providing more than just plan production dates is outweighed by better evidence and decisions
+* create answers to the question “what’s in it for me?” asked by local planning authorities and test the hypothesis that the extra work of providing more than just plan production dates is outweighed by better evidence and decisions

 Find out more about the work dxw did in each sprint, in their weeknotes and show and tells below.